No new coronavirus cases in Pembrokeshire or Ceredigion

-NO new cases of coronavirus have been recorded in Pembrokeshire or Ceredigion, according to latest figures released by Public Health Wales today (Aug 3).
+NO new cases of coronavirus have been recorded in Pembrokeshire or Ceredigion.

-24 new cases were recorded across Wales while no new deaths have been reported.
+Figures released today (Wednesday, August 5), show there were 14 new cases confirmed across Wales, one of which was in Carmarthenshire.

+Two new deaths have also been reported by Public Health Wales, taking the total number of deaths for the country to 1,568.

-7,214 tests were carried out across the country yesterday (Sunday, Aug 2).
+Just over 4,500 tests were carried out across Wales on Tuesday (August 4).

-Dr Giri Shankar, Incident Director for the Novel Coronavirus (COVID-19) outbreak response at Public Health Wales, said: “Following the Welsh Government’s announcement on changes to lockdown measures last week, a number of these changes come into effect today.

-“The restrictions preventing more than two households or extended households meeting outdoors will be changed to allow up to 30 people to meet outdoors.
-Physical distancing must be maintained at all times.

 “We continue to caution and remind the public and business-owners that we all have a vital role in preventing the spread of Coronavirus by always sticking to social distancing guidelines - staying two metres away from others, and washing hands regularly.
 When travelling you should also avoid car sharing with people outside your household.